IDKiro/DehazeFormer/README.md

 ## Notes

 1. Currently, this repository provides roughly organized code, please send me an email (syd@zju.edu.cn) if you find problems.
-2. Some questions such as how to run the code may not be answered, and please do not open such issues.
-3. We found that the test results using opencv installed with conda are lower than those using opencv installed with pypi (RESIDE-OUT, RESIDE-6K), since they call different JPEG image codecs.
+2. We found that the test results using opencv installed with conda are lower than those using opencv installed with pypi (RESIDE-OUT, RESIDE-6K), since they call different JPEG image codecs.